Many men are troubled by sexual performance anxiety. Learn about its’ true causes, symptoms and what can you do to get your sex life back on track!

-Why does anxiety affect sexual performance?
+How does anxiety affect sexual performance?

-Well, as you have probably realized by now, anxiety and good sexual functioning don’t go hand in hand.
-However, it is important to understand that fear and anxiety are not the same thing.
+First, it is important to understand that fear and anxiety are not the same thing.

 It can happen to anyone!

-How can I overcome sexual performance anxiety?
+How can I overcome my sexual performance anxiety?

-After the guided imagery sessions, your unconscious mind will think that you have now had many successful sexual experiences.
-As a result, it will automatically assume that future sexual experiences will also be successful.
-Your anxiety will reduce, and your ability to enjoy sex will increase too.
-It’s as simple as that.
+After a few guided imagery sessions, your unconscious mind truly believes that you have had many successful sexual experiences.
+As a result, it automatically assumes that future sexual experiences will also be successful.
+The outcome?
+Your anxiety is reduced, and your ability to enjoy sex improves.

 Has guided imagery been proven to work?